Severson-Group/docs.amdc.dev/README.md

 This repo stores all the raw source used to build the [docs.amdc.dev](https://docs.amdc.dev/) website.

+## Getting Started

+[Sphinx](https://www.sphinx-doc.org/en/master/) is used to build the docs.
+If you want to do advanced things, you will need to read the Sphinx docs.
+For most people, just read a few pages to get a sense of how this works, then edit away.

+Most of the pages are written in markdown (`*.md`).
+A few pages are written in reStructuredText (`*.rst`).
+These are just two different markup languages and can do the same things (by using `myst_parser` plug-in for markdown). reStructuredText is technically more powerful out of the box, so if you want to learn cool things, try using it instead of markdown.

+### Theme

+The docs use the [furo](https://pradyunsg.me/furo/) theme.
+For suggestions on cool features to use in the docs, check out furo's website.

 ## Automatic Build

 The main docs are located in the `main` branch.